cramonell/cramonell.github.io/Readme.md

 Welcome to my GitHub profile!
-Here, you'll find a collection of my projects and contributions:
+Here, you'll find a collection of my projects and contributions.

+If you areinterested in what you find here and want to contribute/engage in realted problems don't hesistate to contact carlos.ramonell@upc.edu

 # Ontologies:

-## Based on IFC (Industry Foundation Classes)
+## Based on Industry Foundation Classes (IFC)
 ### IFC 4X3 ADD2
 English: [IFC 4X3 ADD2 ](/ifc/ifcowl/IFC4X3_ADD2/actual/index-en.html)
 ### IFC Processes